tlaukkan/zigbee4java/README.md

 ZigBee API for Java
 ===================

-Zigbee API for Java provides simple Java interface to ZigBee network.
+ZigBee API for Java provides simple Java interface to ZigBee network.
+ZigBee API for Java version 3 can be used in embedded or gateway mode.
+In gateway mode a gateway process is run to provide simultaneous administrator shell access and JSON RPC interface to ZigBee network.
+ZigBee Gateway Client library can be used to connect to gateway.
+See 'Usage'-chapter for examples.

 ZigBee API for Java is originally a fork of ZB4OSGI.